rmbolger/Posh-ACME/docs/Plugins/OVH.md

 Kimsufi North America | kimsufi-ca | [Create App](https://ca.api.kimsufi.com/createApp/)
 RunAbove | runabove-ca | [Create App](https://api.runabove.com/createApp/)

-*NOTE: Only one OVH region is supported per ACME account.
-If you have domains in multiple regions that need certificates, please create a separate ACME account for each one.*

 ### Create Application Credentials

 Select the region that matches your account and use the appropriate "Create App" link to create an application credential for your account.
 Set the App Name and Description to whatever you want and click `Create Keys`.
 You will be presented with an `Application Key` and `Application Secret` which you should save for later.